The Kvinna till Kvinna Foundation in Ukraine

 After the full-scale invasion, the organisation provided immediate support to an increased influx of internally displaced persons including shelter, humanitarian aid, psychosocial and legal support.
 With support from Kvinna till Kvinna, they run a daily crisis centre, offering holistic support to victims/survivors of gender-based violence.

-• Fight for Right
+• Fight For Right

-Founded in 2017, Fight for Right works for the rights of people with disabilities in Ukraine—to ensure that every person with disabilities knows their human rights and is free to exercise them.
+Founded in 2017, Fight For Right works for the rights of people with disabilities in Ukraine—to ensure that every person with disabilities knows their human rights and is free to exercise them.
 The organisation is also advocates for the protection of human rights of persons with disabilities at the national, regional and local level.

-With the support from Kvinna till Kvinna, Fight for Right reduces the psychological burden for women with disabilities suffering from consequences of the war by providing legal consultation, psychological support and coordination support, for example for those needing to relocate within Ukraine.
+With the support from Kvinna till Kvinna, Fight For Right reduces the psychological burden for women with disabilities suffering from consequences of the war by providing legal consultation, psychological support and coordination support, for example for those needing to relocate within Ukraine.
 Moreover, they work to increase the level of visibility and consideration of the needs of women with disabilities in the planning of humanitarian actions.

 • Insha